The Ems Cycle Route follows the delightful river Ems from its headwaters at the foot of the Teutoburg Forest to the North Sea coast.

 Both the river and the cycle route meander through the Paderborner Land and Gütersloher Land, the first of five holiday regions covered by this route.
-The landscape around the upper reaches of the river is dominated by sandy dunes, pine forests and wetlands, as well as small medieval towns.
-Next, the route continues through the Ems riverbank meadows through the Münsterland region with its fairytale moated castles.
-After the sweeping stretches of moor and heathland in the southern Emsland region, things get decidedly maritime with harbours, locks and weirs.
-Your journey ends near Emden, where the river Ems flows into the North Sea.
+The scenery is dominated by sandy dunes, pine forests and wetlands, as well as small medieval towns.
+Next, the route continues through the Ems riverbank meadows and the Münsterland region with its fairytale moated castles.
+After the moors and heathland in the southern Emsland, things get decidedly maritime with harbours, locks and weirs.
+Your journey ends near Emden, where the river flows into the North Sea.

 Terrain: essentially level countryside.
 The paths are on asphalt most of the way and traverse two federal states, largely away from busy roads, but not always free of traffic.